Scattering by finely-layered obstacles: frequency-explicit bounds and homogenization: Acknowledgements

-\paragraph{Acknowledgements.} The authors thank Kirill Cherednichenko (University of Bath), Daniel Peterseim (Universit\"at Augsburg), and Barbara Verf\"urth (KIT) for useful discussions about the homogenisation literature.
+The authors thank Kirill Cherednichenko (University of Bath), Daniel Peterseim (Universit\"at Augsburg), and Barbara Verf\"urth (KIT) for useful discussions about the homogenisation literature.
+The authors also thank the anonymous referees for their constructive comments on the paper.
 EAS was supported by EPSRC grant EP/R005591/1.